smith-sj/ottr/README.md

 Now we know that if a menu returns an instance of **Integer**, then the user selected a **task**, but if the menu returns a symbol, the user selected a **default option**.
 If a task was selected then a sub-menu can be loaded for that task, whereas if a default option was selected, the appropriate action can be performed.

 Each time the ottr UI is initiated, a **Menu Instance** will be initiated.
-This instance contains **instance variables** with different combinations of default options that can be loaded into each manu, depending on the surrounding factors.
+This instance contains **instance variables** with different combinations of default options that can be loaded into each menu, depending on the surrounding factors.
 (Sometimes we may need to load different default options).
 The current set of ***default options*** in use can be loaded into an ***options*** hash which will be used when constructing the menu.

 The ***Menu Class*** will need to contain methods for initiating the menu object, populating it with tasks + default options, and constructing the actual menu itself.